Naidanzheng/DATA-602-Project-1/README.md

 The dataset has 22 Columns and 2938 rows which meant 20 predicting variables.
 All predicting variables were then divided into several broad categories: Immunization related factors, Mortality factors, Economical factors, and Social factors.

 This graph shows the different life expectancy in developed and developing countries.
-The average life expectancy of developed countries is 78.69 years, the average life expectacy of developing countries is 67.69 years.
+The average life expectancy of developed countries is 78.69 years, the average life expectancy of developing countries is 67.69 years.
 There is a large difference of min life expectancy between developed(69.9 years) and developing(44 years) countries.
 It may be because developing countries have better infrastructure, healthcare, welfare than developing countries.

 ![Status1.png](https://github.com/Naidanzheng/DATA-602-Project-1/blob/main/Image/Status1.png)